Who has to take the Brown Placement Exam?

 What level of study satisfies the International Relations Concentration requirement?
 FREN 0600/0600L/0600IR.

-How do I get information regarding a concentration in French Studies?
+How do I get information regarding a concentration in French and Francophone Studies?

-By consulting the Course Announcement section on Concentrations, consulting the French Department Brochure (available in the French Department Office, Rm 102 Rochambeau House), the French Studies website, or by speaking with our Concentration Advisor, Professor Thangam Ravindranathan any time during the year.
+By consulting the Course Announcement section on Concentrations, consulting the French and Francophone Studies Department Brochure (available in the French and Francophone Studies Department Office, Rm 102 Rochambeau House), the French and Francophone Studies website, or by speaking with our Concentration Advisor, Professor Lewis Seifert.